Water

 North shore

-Harbor Springs, the marina, and Tunnel of Trees make the cleanest half-day loop when you want cottages, curves, and bay views.
+Harbor Springs, the marina, and Tunnel of Trees make the best half-day loop when you want cottages, curves, and bay views.

 Active